munificent/craftinginterpreters/book/introduction.md

 [lex]: https://en.wikipedia.org/wiki/Lex_(software)
 [yacc]: https://en.wikipedia.org/wiki/Yacc

-A book has different constraints from "real world" code and so the style of the code here might not always reflect the best way to write maintainable code in a production codebase.
+A book has different constraints from the "real world" and so the coding style here might not always reflect the best way to write maintainable production software.
 If I seem a little cavalier about, say, omitting `private` or declaring a global variable, understand I do so to keep the code easier on your eyes.
 The pages here aren't as wide as your IDE and every character counts.

-Also, the code here doesn't have many comments.
+Also, the code doesn't have many comments.
 That's because each handful of lines is surrounded by several paragraphs of honest-to-God prose explaining it.
-If you write a book to accompany each of your programs, you are welcome to omit comments too.
+When you write a book to accompany your program, you are welcome to omit comments too.
 Otherwise, you should probably use `//` a little more than I do.

-(What this book *doesn't* contain is the machinery needed to compile and run the code.
-I assume you can slap together a makefile or a project in your IDE of choice in order to get the code to run.)
+What this book *doesn't* contain is the machinery needed to compile and run the code.
+I assume you can slap together a makefile or a project in your IDE of choice in order to get the code to run.

 ### Asides